panosstav/panosstav.github.io/_pages/about.md

 Moreover, being a former Chartering Intern at [Latsco Marine Management Inc.](https://www.latsco.com/en), I worked in the shipping financial markets and global trade.
 I coducted voyage and time charter calculations involved in route planning, cost optimization, and risk management.

 I am currently working as a Junior Marine Engineer at Technomar Shipping Inc., which is the manager of [Global Ship Lease Inc.](https://www.globalshiplease.com/) (NYSE: GSL).
 I oversee various technical aspects involved in the operation and maintenance of bulk carrier vessels.
-My responsibilities encompass mechanical engineering, predictive planned maintenance, data analytics, and budgeting solutions.
+My responsibilities encompass mechanical engineering, predictive maintenance, data analytics, and budgeting solutions.